NiceneNerd/BCML/README.md

                         Specify path to Cemu graphicPacks folder, default assumes relative path from BCML install directory -v, --verbose         Verbose output covering every file processed
 ```

+## Known Bugs

+* At present, this probably only works completely with the US version of the game.
+I don't yet have hashes or complete RSTB info for non-US versions.
+If you would like to help with that, open an issue.

 ## License